MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 ## Activating Windows Server, version 1709

 - If you've obtained this release from the Volume Licensing Service Center, you can activate it by using your Windows Server 2016 activation key.
-- If you are using a hosting provider, this release should automatically be activated.
+- If you are using Microsoft Azure, this release should automatically be activated.
 - If you obtain this release from Visual Studio Subscriptions, it should automatically be activated.